arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 @RESTQUERYPARAM{overwriteMode,string,optional}
 This parameter can be set to *replace* or *update*.
 If given it sets implicitly the overwrite flag.
-In case it is set to *update*, the replace-insert becomes a update-insert.
+In case it is set to *update*, the replace-insert becomes an update-insert.
 Otherwise this option follows the rules of the overwrite parameter.

 @RESTQUERYPARAM{keepNull,boolean,optional}